 - 11% of all motor vehicle crash deaths in 2018 involved a large truck accident

 - 33% of truck-related fatalities in 2018 occurred on interstates and freeways

 In 2019, there were 129,750 total motor vehicle accidents in Arizona alone.
 Of those accidents, 911 were fatal.

 As of 2019, there are 591,369 commercial vehicles registered in Arizona.
 With such a high number, it is no surprise that accidents with these vehicles are not uncommon.
 There were 12,894 accidents involving trucks and buses in Arizona in 2019.
 Of that number, 1,232 people were injured and 92 were killed.

 Some of the most common causes of truck accidents include:

 Poor Training or Maintenance

-Truck drivers are required to get certain certifications before they get behind the wheel of a commercial vehicle.
-If the driver or truck company tries to get around these requirements, it may result in a poorly trained driver who may end up hurting someone on the road.
+First, truck drivers are required to get certain certifications before they get behind the wheel of a commercial vehicle.
+If the driver or truck company tries to get around these requirements, it may result in an accident down the road.

-Truck drivers often drive long distances with minimal sleep.
-Truck drivers are often on strict schedules, which may require them to put off sleep for an unsafe amount of time.
+Next, truck drivers often drive long distances with minimal sleep.
+That’s because they are often on strict schedules, which may require them to put off sleep for an unsafe amount of time.
 Driving while fatigued can lead to a decrease in concentration and coordination and could lead to an accident.
 If a truck driver was overworked and fatigued at the time of the accident, he or she may be liable for any injury resulting from that accident.